nebari-dev/nebari/README.md

 ```

 ## Questions?
-Have a look at our [FAQ](https://qhub.dev/docs/faqs.html) to see if your query has been answered.
+Have a look at our [FAQ](docs/source/02_get_started/07_support.md#faq) to see if your query has been answered.

 We separate the queries for QHub into:
 * [GitHub Discussions](https://github.com/Quansight/qhub/discussions) used to raise discussions about a subject, such as:
 "What is the recommended way to do X with QHub?"
 * [Issues](https://github.com/Quansight/qhub/issues/new/choose) for queries, bug reporting, feature requests,
   documentation, etc.
-> We work around the clock to make QHub more excellent.
-Which implies that sometimes your
-> query might take a while to get a reply.
+> We work around the clock to make QHub more excellent, but sometimes your query might take a while to get a reply.
 We apologise in advance and ask you to please, be patient.

 ## Code of Conduct